Government spatial data is dispersed and hard to access

 Building the NationalMap

-Working for the Department of Communications and the Arts (now currently managed by the Department of the Prime Minister and Cabinet) – and closely with our partner Geoscience Australia – we aimed to bring together dispersed information, collected and produced by governments at all levels and in all functions, into an easily searchable, viewable and fully customisable map-based view.
+Working for the Department of Communications and the Arts (now currently managed by the Department of the Prime Minister and Cabinet) and in partnership with Geoscience Australia, CSIRO's Data61 aimed to collate rich but dispersed information into an easily searchable, viewable and fully customisable map-based view.

 NationalMap currently provides access to over 13,000 data sets federated from more than 50 data custodians from all levels of government across Australia.